vita-student-projects/DLAV_FinalProject_DeCarlo_Thota/README.md

 ## Model & training method

-To reach the tighter target of ADE < 1.80 we extend the Phase 1 planner with perception-aware auxiliary tasks.
-The resulting model, CASPStylePlanner, is a multi-task network that still predicts a 60-step future trajectory but is now jointly supervised to estimate depth, semantic segmentation, and the presence of critical affordances (cars, lane lines, traffic-lights, trucks).
-These extra signals shape the latent representation and act as a powerful self-regulariser during training.
+To reach the tighter target of ADE < 1.80 in real world driving, we extend the Phase 1 planner.
+The resulting model, CASPStylePlanner, is a multi-task network that still predicts a 60-step future trajectory but is now jointly supervised to a regional vision encoder working on ResNet34 with a motion history CNN encoder and a GRU decoder with scheduled sampling.
+These components together enable better generalization from simulation to real-world scenarios.

 ### Architecture overview